ComplexNetTSP/NET4255/README.md

 * [Configure the default network](https://docs.docker.com/compose/networking/)
 * [How to get the last N records in mongodb?](https://stackoverflow.com/questions/4421207/how-to-get-the-last-n-records-in-mongodb)

-## Install a load balancer for your infrastructure
+## Challenge 3.
+Install a load balancer for your infrastructure

 Add a [Traefik](https://doc.traefik.io/traefik/) load balancer to your Docker compose file.
 Update your docker compose file with the following elements:
 * [Traefik load balancer](https://doc.traefik.io/traefik/)